 BELLEVILLE, IL (December 2019) — On Nov.
 26 Medical Malpractice Attorneys, Keefe, Keefe & Unsell, P.C. obtained a $12,050,000 verdict on behalf of a Dupo man who suffered a permanent spinal cord injury after doctors failed to diagnose his medical condition in a timely manner.

-The jury’s decision, which includes $3.5 million for future medical expenses, $3 million for pain and suffering and $3 million for loss of a normal life, makes for the highest medical malpractice verdict in the history of St. Clair County.
+The jury’s decision, which includes $3.5 million for future medical expenses, $3 million for pain and suffering and $3 million for loss of a normal life, makes for the highest verdict for a medical malpractice lawyer Belleville, IL in the history of St. Clair County.

 Plaintiff Ali Almefleh, 40, an American citizen from Jordan, is now permanently disabled, with a foot drop, significant leg weakness that requires use of a cane, and neurogenic bowel/bladder dysfunction that requires daily catheterization.
 He also suffers from severe depression and anxiety as a result of his injuries.